 - 1. Remove outer crate, leaving boiler on the crate base. - 2.
 Remove the circulator and barometric damper cartons from the crate base. - 3.
-UO-3 boilers only Remove the two flue baffles fastened to the crate base behind the boiler. - 4.
-Remove the two shipping channels by loosening and removing the four nuts.
-Save the shipping channels for leveling leg installation. - 5.
-Remove the jacket crosstie fastened to the crate base.
+Remove the two (2) shipping channels by loosening and removing the four nuts.
+Save the shipping channels for leveling leg installation. - 4.
+Remove the jacket cross tie fastened to the crate base.